jgcoding2020/Question-And-Answer-Forum/README.md

-This is a Cogent Infotech capstone project for Java full stack developer batch 65 (Angular front end and service layer, Java back end Rest API, and MySQL relational database) and was independantly implemented by [Joshua Gardner](https://jgcoding2020.github.io/My-Portfolio/), Juan David and Jong Kim.
+This is a Cogent Infotech capstone project for Java full stack developer batch 65 (Angular front end and service layer, Java back end Rest API, and MySQL relational database) and was independantly implemented by [Joshua David Gardner](https://jgcoding2020.github.io/My-Portfolio/), Juan David and Jong Kim.

 DoConnect is a comprehensive full-stack web application designed as a forum where users can share their answers to questions posted by other users.
 The platform ensures that the content posted is